By Michael Shanks

 How important is physical ability in soccer?
 Is height is a critical trait for soccer players?
 Not really, but in the modern game it’s becoming quite useful.
 Overall though, soccer is a sport in which small men can and do flourish at the highest level.
 Truly what’s most important for soccer players is coordination and control of one’s body.

-Just look at players like Xavi, Iniesta and Silva – all Spanish soccer stars who are quite short.
+Just look at top soccer players like Xavi, Iniesta and Silva – all Spanish soccer stars who are quite short.
 Oh yeah, then there’s a player called Lionel Messi, who certainly isn’t tall.
 In fact, Messi being smallish make him harder to knock off the ball since he has a lower level center of gravity.

 Soccer is an incredible sport in which players of all sizes may rise to prominence, also augmenting its accessibility to everyone who wants to learn how to master the ball at their feet.